 1. Shure MV7 Microphone

-When it comes to USB microphones for podcasts, a few can stack up against the Shure MV7.
-This gear performs admirably in almost all the environment.
+When it comes to using a USB microphone for podcasts, not many can stack up against the Shure MV7.
+This mic performs great no matter the environment.

 One of the reasons you should get this cardioid mic is because you can use it both as a USB and XLR microphone or simultaneously.